 Fish oil can help to prevent diabetes and better manage diabetes to those who have been diagnosed.
 Studies suggest that omega-3 fatty acids can promote healthy gut bacteria, which can help to reduce the risk of diabetes and maintain proper digestion and metabolism.19 Another study from Harvard found that omega-3 fatty acids may help raise levels of adiponectin, a hormone that can increase insulin sensitivity.
 Type 2 diabetics have decreased insulin sensitivity.20

 10. Fish Oil Benefits Skin and Hair

 Fish oil is essential to healthy skin and hair.
 Omega-3 fatty acids provide healthy fats and fat-soluble vitamins that help skin stay smooth and elastic.
 Without these omega-3s, the skin has trouble maintaining moisture.
 Some evidence even suggests that fish oil may help to combat signs of aging and prevent wrinkles.

 EPA and DHA fish oil supplements have been found to help reduce the inflammation in the skin.
 Inflammation is a component of skin diseases. such as eczema, psoriasis, and dandruff/dry scalp.
 By reducing inflammation, fish oil contributes to healthy skin.

+The benefits of fish oil supplements are that they make taking fish oil convenient, ensure optimal dosing and minimize risks of mercury that exist in fish.
 Incorporate fish oil into your diet with DrFormulas™ Triple Strength 2000 mg Fish Oil supplements, which offer 2000mg of fish oil per 2 easy-to-swallow softgels.
 Our Triple-distillation process ensures that you’re getting the most potent fish oil.
 Each softgel also features a phthalate-free enteric coating to help reduce and prevent fishy burps.